sxnfer/obs-auto-replay/README.md

 - **Hook‑aware behavior:** With “Prefer capture hooks” enabled, Game/Window Capture waits for `hooked` before starting, and stops on `unhooked`.
 - **Stop on disconnect:** When the monitored source is disconnected or changed, RB is explicitly stopped.
 - **Clean reconnection:** Rewires on OBS load or scene‑collection changes with short, bounded retries.
+- **Save confirmation sound:** Optional sound plays when a clip is saved via Replay Buffer.

 ---